 Charted below is the baby name popularity of Tiffany for girls.
 Tiffany was first listed in 1960-1969 and reached its apex rank of #11 in the U.S. in the 1980s, and is at #441 presently.
 (2014 Birth Statistics)

-Tiffani and Tiffanie are the prominent variation forms of Tiffany (#441 last year) ranked in the Top 1000.
-These girl names were at the top of their popularity during 1980-1989 (usage of 0.6667%) and are now much less widespread (usage 0.1863%, ▼72.1%), with the versions Tiffani and Tiffanie becoming less in vogue.
-Tiffany (#441) is the most trendy baby name among these.
-Below is a charted comparison of the popularity of Tiffany and corresponding names.
-(2014 Birth Statistics)

-Update | Charted below is the baby name popularity of Tiffany for girls.
-Tiffany was first listed in 1960-1969 and reached its apex rank of #11 in the U.S. in the 1980s, and is at #441 presently.
-(2014 Birth Statistics)

 Tiffani and Tiffanie are the prominent variation forms of Tiffany (#441 2 years ago) ranked in the Top 1000.
 These relations of Tiffany were at the top of their popularity during 1980-1989 (average #333) and are now much less conventional (#813, ▼72.1%).
 Tiffany is more widely used than the rest, and Tiffanie has become less contemporary.
 Below is a charted comparison of the popularity of Tiffany and corresponding names.
 (2014 Birth Statistics)